lesurp/vim_spell_checker_rotation/README.md

 ````

 Now pressing the shortcut ( `\sp` in my example) will rotate between the different dictionaries !
+You can now also move more than one step inside your array by giving a number before doing your shortcut.
+For example, if you press `2\sp`, you will not go to the next language but to the second next.

 ## Languages available